Code (Rollover Images)

 On top of that, she is an extraordinary example of going against the odds and overcoming adversity.
 The amount of criticism and opposition she has faced is something I do not wish on anyone.
 Most of it is completely unmerited.
 With people missing the point, ignoring context, or expecting artists to cater to their every whim.
 Not to mention, the typical hate for whatever is popular.
 Makes me sigh, roll my eyes, and shake my head.
 But to each their own.

 Personally, I've lost count of all the songs by her that have a special place in my heart.
-Either because they helped me through something difficult (life is easier with background music) or because they put words and melodies to cherished moments and people.
+Either because they helped me through something difficult (life is easier with background music) or because they put lyrics and melodies to cherished moments and people.
 Or both.
 They may even be gateways to points in time and space.
 For instance, New Romantics takes me back to something I never want to forget.
 And talk about castles again!

 Chances are I will keep posting T.S.
 She'd have to descend from the heavens and tell me to stop 'cause I'm embarrassing her or something!
 Yet, rest assured, Swifties and whatnot, that I do it with appreciation. ♥